Scale Worlds

 User Research

-I assisted in running two rounds of qualitative usability studies.
-The research revealed insights about how users conceptualize scale and opened discussions about balancing usability with theoretical grounding.
+I helped run two rounds of qualitative usability studies.
+The research taught us a lot about how users think about scale, and it opened up honest conversations about how to balance usability against theoretical grounding.

 User research findings from usability study User feedback on interface design Usability study observations Research insights on scale cognition